Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Skills:** Arcana, Investigation or Survival

 ### Ley Line Zoning Law
 At 21st level, you learn a new ritual you can use to siphon magic from the ley lines of your home plane.
-Once started this ritual passively charges up magical energy into a circle, that you can then summon to your location when you need it.
+Once started this ritual passively charges up magical energy, that you can then summon to your location when you need it.

 You can perform this ritual at a number of locations equal to `1 + your levels in this prestige class`.
 Each such location must be at least 30 miles from any other location where this ritual was performed, by ANY ritualist.